lighting8282/Unfair-Flips-PopTracker/README.md

 1. Load the pack and open the **AP** connection dialog (the "AP" button in PopTracker).
 2. Enter the host, port, slot name and password for your Archipelago room.
-3. Items and checks update automatically as you play; the Utility panel fills in from your slot settings on connect.
+3. Items and checks update automatically as you play!

 ## Links